-Result Driver: Don Hillis, Director of System Management Measurement Driver: Brian Chandler, Traffic Liaison Engineer
+Result Driver: Don Hillis, Director of System Management Measurement Driver: Scott Stotlemeyer, Traffic Liaison Engineer

-An important factor in evaluating the department's performance in temporary traffic control design, deployment, operation and maintenance is the measurement of work zones' affect on the mobility of highway users.
-This measure tracks how well the department meets customer expectations of traffic flow in, around and through work zones on state highways.
+An important factor in evaluating the department's performance in temporary traffic control design, deployment, operation, and maintenance is the measurement of work zones' affect on the mobility of highway users.
+This measure tracks how well the department meets customer expectations of traffic flow in, around, and through work zones on state highways.

 Using a formal inspection worksheet, Central Office and district employees evaluate mobility in work zones across the state.
 Each evaluation consists of a subjective assessment of engineered and operational factors affecting traffic flow.
-The evaluator assigns a pass, fail, or n/a rating to each of these individual factors and a pass or fail rating for their overall perception of traffic flow in, around and through the work zone.
+The evaluator assigns a pass, fail, or n/a rating to each of these individual factors and a pass or fail rating for their overall perception of traffic flow in, around, and through the work zone.
 The overall perception ratings are compiled quarterly and reported via this measurement.

-Compilation of the 3,504 evaluations performed by MoDOT staff this calendar year resulted in a 98 percent satisfaction rating for work zone traffic flow (i.e., a negative perception of traffic flow was recorded in 2.1 percent of the evaluations).
-This rating is one percent higher than last calendar year's year-end rating - a year the department showed an 8.5 percent improvement in work zone traffic flow when compared to the previous year's inspection results.
+Compilation of the 1,462 evaluations performed by MoDOT staff between January and June of this calendar year resulted in a 98 percent satisfaction rating for work zone traffic flow (i.e., a negative perception of traffic flow was recorded in 2.4 percent of the evaluations).
+This rating is 1.6 percentage points higher than last calendar year's year-to-date, and 0.7 percentage points higher when compared to the year-end rating - a year the department showed an 8.4 percent improvement in work zone traffic flow when compared to the previous year's inspection results.
 Such progress is attributable to MoDOT's emphasis on creating exemplary work zones by minimizing work zone congestion and delays despite increased traffic demand and volume of work zones in Missouri.